 Green roofs are often installed with the help of a blower truck to pneumatically move material from the ground to the roof.
 This eliminates the need for wheelbarrows, construction cranes, and other heavy duty equipment.
 The blower truck can install rooftop soil and mulch efficiently.

 The hose reel, a Peterson exclusive, is an efficient way to unload and load hose in between jobs.
 Because larger lengths of hose can be stored, fewer couplers are needed.
-On blower trucks, the external hose reel is at the back of the truck, for blower trailers, it is enclosed at the front of the trailer.
+On blower trucks, the external reel is at the back of the truck, for blower trailers, it is enclosed at the front of the trailer.
 Peterson’s hose reel design has an optional powered take-up allowing operators to unreel and retract hose quickly and efficiently.
 This leaves operators better rested so that they can be more productive throughout their day, instead of being fatigued loading and unloading hose by hand.

-The external hose reel can hold up to 320 feet (98 m of hose).
+The external hose reel can hold up to 320 feet (98 m) of hose.

 The hose reel is available with an optional reel cover for custom graphics.

-A blend of grass seeds with a spectrum of growing properties intended primarily for making lawns.
+Lawn Mix is a blend of grass seeds with a spectrum of growing properties intended primarily for making lawns.
 By mixing seed varieties, planting success is ensured for a variety of climates and planting conditions.

-Mulch can be made from a variety of materials, typically organic, but not exclusively.
+It can be made from a variety of materials, typically organic, but not exclusively.
 Organic mulches are typically a product that can decompose providing nutrients to the soil over time.
-Not all mulch materials are available commercially or have the ability to be used as a blown in material.
+Not all materials are available commercially or have the ability to be used as a blown in material.
 Materials include:

 A power operated overhead tarp provides access for easy loading.
 The motor keeps the cover pulled tight over the material during transportation.
 The overhead tarp is available as an upgrade feature on the Peterson blower trucks.

-Engineered wood chips or mulch designed specifically for outdoor play surfaces such as playgrounds.
+Playground Chips are engineered wood chips or mulch designed specifically for outdoor play surfaces such as playgrounds.
 Chips should meet safety specifications for playground access and fall protection set by ADA (American Disabilities Act) and ASTM (American Society for Testing and Materials).
 Playground chips allow a springy surface with a tight enough surface to allow wheel chair access, yet still allowing water to pass through.
 Peterson blower trucks and trailers are an ideal tool for distributing this type of material.

 Pneumatic seeding, mixes seed with proprietary blends of composted soil mixtures and applied to the landscape with a blower truck.
 Pneumatic seeding is great for lawns, erosion control, large areas, and limited access landscapes.
 It is often more effective than hand seed distribution, and lower cost than sod.
 Laying soil with seed means the seed is planted rather than exposed, keeps the seed in place while protecting it from harsh elements, and provides moisture retention.